r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

+= 1.0.34.2 [Oct 28, 2019] =
+* Fixed an issue where some 3rd party themes were not working properly due to a [bug](https://core.trac.wordpress.org/ticket/9968#comment:18) in the core of WordPress
+* Fixed a small issue with the Redirection importer

 = 1.0.34.1 [Oct 26, 2019] =
 * Added tooltip to the newly added robots meta options
 * Fixed errors appearing on BuddyPress user page